How to Plan a Baby Shower That Guests Actually Enjoy

 I know that sounds dramatic.
 But think about it.
 When was the last time you opened a marketing-looking email within an hour of receiving it?
 Now think about the last time you ignored a text message.
 Exactly.

 SMS invitations have a 98% open rate.
 Email hovers around 20%.
-When I switched to sending baby shower invites via text through Lemonvite, my RSVP response time dropped from "two weeks of nagging" to "same afternoon."
-People see it, they tap the link, they RSVP.
-Done.
+When I switched to sending baby shower invitations via text through Lemonvite, my RSVP response time dropped from "two weeks of nagging" to "same afternoon."
+People see it and RSVP on the spot.
+(Send early, too — here is when to send baby shower invitations so you are not chasing replies the week of.)

 Make the RSVP Do the Work